 How to Prevent Fractures in Old Age?
 Keep Your Magnesium Levels in Check

 - Magnesium is an important nutrient essential for a healthy life

-Magnesium is essential for bone development
+- It is required for bone development and transporting calcium

 Lack of magnesium may increase risk of bone fractures in the elderlyThese findings could help trigger initiatives to include blood magnesium screening in routine blood panels.
 Magnesium deficiency is very common but people may fail to recognize it.
 Some of the common symptoms of magnesium include tremors, extreme fatigue, loss of appetite, confusion, insomnia, irritability and poor memory.
 The researchers, thus conclude that having adequate magnesium may protect against the risk of bone fractures.
 However, further magnesium supplementation trials need to be conducted to prove these potential therapeutic implications.

 For the latest food news, health tips and recipes, like us on Facebook or follow us on Twitter and YouTube.